-Located to the east of Puerto Rico and the U.S. Virgin Islands and part of the Lesser Antilles chain, which separates the Atlantic Ocean and Caribbean Sea.
+Tortola is located to the east of Puerto Rico and the U.S. Virgin Islands and part of the Lesser Antilles chain, which separates the Atlantic Ocean and the Caribbean Sea.
 View Map

-Tortola is also called Land of Turtle Doves or Chocolate City.
-Famous for sailing, boat tours and surfing.
+Tortola is famous for sailing, boat tours and surfing and is also called Land of Turtle Doves or Chocolate City.

 Enjoy your stay!